sonic-net/SONiC/doc/database/multi_database_instances.md

 ​	In Redis Cluster nodes are responsible for holding the data, and taking the state of the cluster, including mapping keys to the right nodes.
 Cluster nodes are also able to auto-discover other nodes, detect non-working nodes, and promote slave nodes to master when needed in order to continue to operate when a failure occurs.

-​        To perform their tasks all the cluster nodes are connected using a **TCP bus** and a binary protocol, called the Redis Cluster Bus.
+​        To perform their tasks all the cluster nodes are connected using a TCP bus and a binary protocol, called the Redis Cluster Bus.
 Every node is connected to every other node in the cluster using the cluster bus.
 Nodes use a gossip protocol to propagate information about the cluster in order to discover new nodes, to send ping packets to make sure all the other nodes are working properly, and to send cluster messages needed to signal specific conditions.
 The cluster bus is also used in order to propagate Pub/Sub messages across the cluster and to orchestrate manual failovers when requested by users (manual failovers are failovers which are not initiated by the Redis Cluster failure detector, but by the system administrator directly).

 ![](./img/redis_cluster.jpg)

-**Redis Cluster Main Components:**
+**Redis Cluster Main Components :**

-***KEYs distribution model :***
+**KEYs distribution model :**

 ​        HASH_SLOT = CRC16(key) mod 16384

-**Cluster nodes attributes:**
+**Cluster nodes attributes :**

 ​        Every node has a unique name in the cluster.
 The node name is the hex representation of a 160 bit random number, obtained the first time a node is started (usually using /dev/urandom).